Board of Directors

 Kate Jarman

-Chief Corporate Affairs & Communications Officer
+Chief Corporate Services Officer

 Kate has substantial experience as a communications professional and company secretary.